prody/ProDy/doc/examples/index.rst

 Notes
 -------------------------------------------------------------------------------

-* Some examples need internet connectivity for blast searching PDB and retrieving files from the PDB FTP server.
+* Some examples need internet connectivity for blast searching the PDB and retrieving files from the PDB FTP server.

-* Some examples attempt to download well over 100 structure files, which make take several minutes depending on connection speed.
+* Some examples attempt to download well over 100 structure files, which may take several minutes depending on connection speed.

-* For plotting results, |matplotlib| library is required.

 Access PDB Data
 ===============================================================================